Move Forward Guide

 - Pain caused by a ligament tear may result from a direct blow to the knee, or when twisting or pivoting the knee while the foot is planted on the ground.
 Immediate pain and swelling usually occur, and the knee may feel unstable—like it will "give out"—when an individual attempts to put weight on the involved leg.

 - Pain caused by osteoarthritis may occur anywhere in the knee where cartilage has broken down.
 This type of knee pain may begin as mild and progressively worsen.
 It can become increasingly difficult to walk long distances, fully bend and straighten the knee, climb stairs, or squat to sit in a chair.
 The knee also may swell intermittently with increased activity.

 How Is It Diagnosed?

 Your physical therapist will make a diagnosis based on your symptoms, medical history, and a thorough examination.
-X-ray and magnetic resonance imaging (MRI) results may also be used to complete the diagnosis.
+Your physician may order an X-ray and magnetic resonance imaging (MRI) to complete the diagnosis.

-- Limited motion in your knee
+- Limited range of motion in the knee.

 How Can a Physical Therapist Help?